chronicleprotocol/validator-registry/README.md

 Note that a set of lifted validators can be encoded in a single uint.
 The code refers to it as `uint bloom`.

+> [!IMPORTANT]
+> Due to a vulnerability in Scribe this registry also implements a proof of possession to defend against rogue key attacks.
+> The proof of possession is an ECDSA signature signing a message derived from the validator's public key, the Chronicle Validator Registration Message V2.

 ## Installation

 Install module via Foundry: